IELTS Speaking Samples and Answers

 Answer: In my opinion, it is absolutely important for people to do some regular physical exercise in order to remain physically fit and healthy.
 Physical activity or exercise can improve our health and reduce the risk of developing several diseases like type 2 diabetes, cancer and cardiovascular diseases.
 In fact, a minimum of 30 minutes of regular activity can improve our quality of life by helping us manage our weight better as well as having stronger bones, muscles and joints.
 Besides, regular exercise will make us feel better with more energy, better mood and better sleep.

-Q. Why so many people these days suffer from stress-related issues?
+Q. Why do so many people these days suffer from stress-related issues?

 Q. Why do some people think that modern lifestyles are not healthy?